|Admission Standards||Very Easy|

 |ACT Score||Competitiveness||Admission Chances|

-You will need about average high school grades to get into Eastern Nazarene College.
+Applicants need about average high school grades to get into Eastern Nazarene College.
 The average high school GPA of the admitted freshman class at Eastern Nazarene College was 3.0 on the 4.0 scale indicating that primarily B students are accepted and ultimately attend.
-The school ranks #39 in Massachusetts for highest average GPA.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as Eastern Nazarene College accepts 68% of students who apply.
+The school ranks #49 in Massachusetts for highest average GPA.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as Eastern Nazarene College accepts 59% of students who apply.

 |3.50 to 3.75||13%||Good|